Sybio/GifCreator/README.md

 ### Credits

-* László Zsidi: Important parts of his "GIFEncoder.class.php" by have been reused.
+* László Zsidi: Important parts of his "GIFEncoder.class.php" have been reused.
 (Thanks, Laci!)
-* Clément Guillemain: for the very handy, redesigned (& "classified") API, extensions and nice docs.
+* Clément Guillemain: for the very handy, redesigned (& "classified") API, extensions and nice docs!